Dante-Broggi/rfcs/text/0000-size-ne-stride.md

     `stride_of` could return `0` for ZSTs.
-    This was not chosen, as the choice of having ZSTs return `align_of` for `stride_of` enables greater correctness, as while the naive allocation and pointer arithmetic would still be inefficient, as it would request memory from the system allocator and not pack 2+aligned ZSTs, it would not fail as the current naive solution does, while still enabling such optimisations using `store_size_of`.
+    This was not chosen, as the choice of having ZSTs return `align_of` for `stride_of` enables greater correctness, as while the naive allocation and pointer arithmetic would still be inefficient, as it would both request memory from the system allocator and not pack 2+aligned ZSTs, it would not fail as the current naive solution does, while still enabling such optimisations using `store_size_of`.